Ted Bundy's rooming house in Seattle

 Street View

-When Bundy was arrested in August of 1975, the police searched this house and the backyard for evidence.
+When Bundy was arrested in August 1975, the police searched this house and the backyard for evidence.

 Using metal detectors, they scanned around lawn areas, flower pots, and storage areas.